Frequent Questions about PFAS Methods for NPDES Permits

 5. Many laboratories say they are running "Modified EPA Method 537.1," or "Modified EPA Method 533."
 What does that mean?

 EPA Methods 537.1 and 533 are drinking water methods and were only evaluated by the EPA for use in analyzing drinking water samples.
 These two drinking water methods rely on solid-phase extraction (SPE) procedures to separate the PFAS analytes from the sample matrix.
 Although SPE can work well for wastewater analyses, the applications of SPE described in Methods 533 and 537.1 may require adjustments to handle the suspended solids in a typical wastewater discharge.
-The drinking water methods also do not contain many of the mandatory cleanup steps in Method 1633 that are needed to analyze many wastewater samples.
+The drinking water methods also do not contain the mandatory cleanup steps in Method 1633 that are needed to analyze many wastewater samples.

 6. Can a modified Method 537.1 or modified Method 533 be used in a NPDES Permit?

-The EPA recommends using EPA Method 1633 for PFAS contaminants, as outlined in the December 5, 2022 memorandum from EPA Assistant Administrator Radhika Fox, “Addressing PFAS Discharges in NPDES Permits and Through the Pretreatment Program and Monitoring Programs.”
+As noted in answer #1 in this section, the EPA recommends using Method 1633 or 1633A for PFAS contaminants, as outlined in the December 5, 2022 memorandum from EPA Assistant Administrator Radhika Fox, “Addressing PFAS Discharges in NPDES Permits and Through the Pretreatment Program and Monitoring Programs.”
 If the permitting authority decides to use an in-house method (e.g., modified 537.1 or 533), then the data generated may not be as consistent with the data generated by Method 1633 nationwide.

 7. What is Adsorbable Organic Fluorine (AOF)?